aroberge/friendly-traceback-docs/docs/source/index.rst

     print(get_last([1, 2, 3]))

-First, we show what happens when we use Python to run this program.
+First, here is what happens when I use Python to run this program.

 .. image:: images/python_indexerror.png